NathanNam/caltrain-commuter-app-no-instrumentation/README.md

 **Layer 2: GTFS-Realtime (Live Updates)**
 1. Fetches live trip updates from 511.org every 30 seconds
+2. **Matches delays by trip_id** to ensure each train gets its own accurate delay status
+3. **Checks maximum delay** across all stops in each trip (not just the first stop)
-2. Applies delays to scheduled trains
+4. Applies delays to scheduled trains based on exact trip matching
-3. Updates train status (on-time, delayed, cancelled)
+5. Updates train status (on-time, delayed, cancelled) per-train
+   - Trains with 0 minutes delay → "On time"
+   - Trains with 1+ minutes delay → "Delayed" (shows exact minutes)
+   - Cancelled trains → "Cancelled"
-4. Combines with Layer 1 for complete picture
+6. Combines with Layer 1 for complete picture

-**Result**: Users see real Caltrain train numbers and schedule times, enhanced with live delay information.
+**Result**: Users see real Caltrain train numbers and schedule times, enhanced with train-specific live delay information from 511.org's official GTFS-Realtime feed.

 ### Data Flow Architecture